John Taylor Arms is one of the most celebrated American printmakers of the early 20th century.

 During WWI, Arms served in the Navy, and during his service in Europe he fell in love with European architecture, especially the Gothic cathedrals that he believed were humanity’s greatest architectural achievements.
 Shortly after the war, in 1919, he gave up his career as an architect and dedicated himself to art.

 Arms is well known for his architectural etchings.
 He paid extraordinary attention to detail in his works, using a magnifying glass and sewing needle to make his etchings, creating not only remarkable realism but a texture and depth exceptionally rare among etchers.
-His works typically sell in the range of $1000 to $5000.

 Working in England, France, Italy, and America, Arms produced over four hundred prints and wrote and illustrated numerous books.